jeremySrgt/gomoku/README.md

 # gomoku
-AI implementation on gomoku game. \n
+AI implementation on gomoku game.

 This is a study project in ESIEE PARIS